- Product overview

-Cedeq Industries warrants the Enterpad against defects in material or workmanship for a period of one year from the date of purchase.
+Cedeq Industries guarantees the Enterpad against defects in material or workmanship for a period of one year from the date of purchase.

 If the unit fails to work properly when used under normal conditions, we will repair or replace it free of charge.
-The defective Enterpad should be returned securely packaged, insured and postage prepaid with a copy of your sales slip to your vendor.
+The defective Enterpad should be returned securely packaged and insured with postage prepaid and a copy of the sales slip from the vendor.

-This warranty replaces warranties of any kind either expressed or implied.
-Cedeq does not warrant, guarantee or make any representations regarding the use of the Enterpad or results obtained, following its use in terms of conformity, accuracy and durability.
+This warranty replaces all other warranties, either expressed or implied.
+Cedeq does not guarantee or make any representations regarding the use of the Enterpad in terms of conformity, accuracy, and durability.

 The Enterpad meets Canadian and American standards (ACNOR 108.8-M1983, code FCC, section 15-1989) with respect to electromagnetic radiation emissions for class A apparatus.
 Testing was done in conformity with ANSI C6.4-1991 procedure requirements.